LinkedIn B2B Lead Generation Pipeline for Founders: The Strategic Guide to Successful Sales Building

 Define the pipeline path together

-Align company goals — continuously
+Align corporate goals – continuously

 Implement agile methods